sgmurphy/wordpress-plugins/ai-engine/readme.txt

 Languages: English.

 == Changelog ==

+= 2.5.2 (2024/07/29) =
+* Add: New settings related to GDPR.
+The user will now have to accept conditions before using the chatbot.
+* Update: Retrieve content from remote vectors, if needed and if the local ones are not available.
+* Fix: Insert the System Message when a new entry is created in the Dataset Generator.
+* Fix: Avoid an issue with empty but existing argument with tools.
+* Fix: Issues related to buttons/shortcuts and their CSS.
+* Fix: Allow having AI Forms without inputs.
+* Fix: The Reset Limits issue.

 = 2.5.1 (2024/07/25) =
 * Add: Option to enable or disable the Virtual Keyboard Fix.